minkphp/docs/en/index.rst

 Manipulate the Page - ``NodeElement``
 -------------------------------------

-Ok, you've got interesting page element.
-Now you'll want to do something with it. ``Behat\Mink\Element\NodeElement`` provides bunch of useful methods for you:
+Ok, you've got an interesting page element.
+Now you'll want to do something with it. ``Behat\Mink\Element\NodeElement`` provides bunch a of useful methods for
+you:

 .. code-block:: php